 - Firstly, type the below formula in Cell C5 but do not press Enter.

 - Next, put the cursor on the above formula and press F9 from the keyboard.
 As a result, the formula will look like below.
 Now, remove both of the curly brackets from the formula.

 - After deleting the curly brackets, type CONCATENATE before the first value and close the formula with parentheses as we do in excel formulas.
 Finally, the formula looks like below:

 - In the end, you will get the joined text as below.

 Related Content: Opposite of Concatenate in Excel (4 Options)

-7. IF and TEXTJOIN Functions to Concatenate Multiple Rows in Excel
+7. Merging Excel IF and TEXTJOIN Functions to Concatenate Multiple Rows

 Here, I will use IF and TEXTJOIN functions to combine strings from rows.
 Suppose, I have a dataset (B5:C10) where, in column B, fruit type is mentioned in two cells.
 On the other hand, in column C corresponding fruit names are mentioned.
 Now I will combine all the fruit names in a fruit type category and return accordingly.